 All gift certificates must be mailed in with Application in order to hold and be fully registered, as that is deposit and payment.

 WINTER SESSION IS NOW CLOSED>>> SPRING SESSION HAS LIMITED OPENINGS ACT FAST!!

-Our Spring 2016 schedule is accepting applications with full payment through February 23rd and will go from March 23rd ending until our Spring Formal in late May.
+Our Spring 2016 schedule is accepting applications with full payment through March 23rd and will go from April 18th ending until our Spring Formal in June.
 Avoid being pushed to Fall 2016 by getting your application and $75 fee (towards tuition) in early.

 Social and Business Etiquette Practices are the cornerstone to an engaging and fulfilling life from youth to adult.
 Each ten week session is broken-up into mini etiquette lessons and ballroom dancing.
 Grades 3rd-6th study together, as do 7th-12th, leading to Senior Commencement and Formal Introduction into Society.
 The stages are based on ability and achievement.
 The younger students learn the importance of a handshake, eye contact, public speaking and both formal and informal introductions for social skills.
 They also learn dining etiquette, table etiquette.
 The repetition of using their manners and etiquette, session after session and year after year, allows them to perfect them into adulthood.
 Students are expected to participate fully and with everyone in their class.
 Building future society members with social graces is our goal.